 Which software does SAIC offer?

 As a degree seeking student taking 6 credit hours or more you will have access to the Adobe Creative Cloud, Office 365 Suites and the secure wireless network.
-Certain programs or classes will require installation of specific Pro Applications necessary for course material which will be available to you if you meet SAIC laptop requirements.
-These programs include: Final Cut Pro, Rhino, Logic, Solidworks, Sketch Up Pro and more, please contact firstname.lastname@example.org for a complete list.
+Certain departments or classes will require installation of specific Pro Applications necessary for course material which will be available to you if you meet SAIC laptop requirements.
+These programs may include: Final Cut Pro, Rhino, Logic, Solidworks, Sketch Up Pro and more, please contact email@example.com for a complete list.

 Will I still get software if my laptop does not meet SAIC's minimum laptop requirements?

 All degree seeking students taking 6 credit hours or more during a semester have access to the Adobe Creative Cloud, Office 365, Autodesk applications, and the secure wireless network.
-If you choose to purchase or use a laptop that does not meet minimum requirements you may only have access to the SAIC licensed applications mentioned above.
+If you choose to purchase or use a laptop that does not meet minimum requirements you will only have access to the SAIC licensed applications mentioned above.
 Laptops that do not meet minimum requirements have limited support from CRIT.

 How do I get SAIC licensed software?

-Software will be available to install on student laptops during new student orientation, if you are unable to attend the CRIT portion of orientation, you can get access to the software by visiting the CRIT Help Desk at a later date.
+Software will be available to install on student laptops during new student orientation, if you are unable to attend the CRIT portion of orientation, you can get access to the software by contacting the CRIT Help Desk at a later date.